-When internal ohmic measurements are taken, the type of test equipment used to establish the baseline must be used for any future trending of the cells internal ohmic measurements because of variances in test equipment and the type of ohmic measurement used by different manufacturer's equipment.
+When internal ohmic measurements are taken, consistent test equipment should be used to establish the baseline and used for the future trending of the cells internal ohmic measurements because of variances in test equipment and the type of ohmic measurement used by different manufacturer's equipment.
+Keep in mind that one manufacturer's "Conductance" test equipment does not produce similar results as another manufacturer's "Impedance" test equipment even though both manufacturers have produced "Ohmic" test equipment.

-For all new installations of Valve Regulated Lead-Acid (VRLA) batteries and Vented Lead-Acid (VLA) batteries, where trending of the cells internal ohmic measurements to a baseline are to be used to determine the ability of the station battery to perform as designed, the establishment of the baseline as described above should be followed at the time of installation to insure the most accurate trending of the cell/unit.
-However, often for older VLRA batteries the owners of the station batteries have not established a baseline at installation.
+For all new installations of Valve-Regulated Lead-Acid (VRLA) batteries and Vented Lead-Acid (VLA) batteries, where trending of the cells internal ohmic measurements to a baseline are to be used to determine the ability of the station battery to perform as designed, the establishment of the baseline as described above should be followed at the time of installation to insure the most accurate trending of the cell/unit.
+However, often for older VRLA batteries the owners of the station batteries have not established a baseline at installation.
 Also for owners of VLA batteries who want to establish a maintenance activity which requires trending of measured ohmic values to a baseline, there was typically no baseline established at installation of the station battery to trend to.

-To resolve the problem of the unavailability of baseline internal ohmic measurements for the individual cell/unit of a station battery, all manufacturers of internal ohmic measurement devices have established libraries of baseline values for VRLA and VLA batteries using their testing device.
+To resolve the problem of the unavailability of baseline internal ohmic measurements for the individual cell/unit of a station battery, many manufacturers of internal ohmic measurement devices have established libraries of baseline values for VRLA and VLA batteries using their testing device.
 Also several of the battery manufacturers have libraries of baselines for their products that can be used to trend to.
-However it is important that when using battery manufacturer supplied data that it is verified that the baseline readings to be used were taken with the same ohmic testing device that will be used for future measurements.
+However it is important that when using battery manufacturer supplied data that it is verified that the baseline readings to be used were taken with the same ohmic testing device that will be used for future measurements (for example "Conductance Readings" from one manufacturer's test equipment do not correlate to "Impedance Readings" from a different manufacturer's test equipment).

-Although the manufactures provided base line values which will allow trending of the internal ohmic measurements over the remaining life of a station battery, these baselines are not the actual cell/unit measurements for the battery being trended.
+Although many manufacturers may have provided base line values which will allow trending of the internal ohmic measurements over the remaining life of a station battery, these baselines are not the actual cell/unit measurements for the battery being trended.
 It is important to have a baseline tailored to the station battery to more accurately use the tool of ohmic measurement trending.
 That more customized baseline can only be created by following the establishment of a baseline for each cell/unit at the time of installation of the station battery.